UzomaCollins/UzomaCollins/README.md

 <img align="right" width="300" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif" alt="Coding Animation" />

-🚀 I'm a **Robotics Software Engineer** and **AI Architect** with an unshakable passion for building intelligent autonomous systems that seamlessly interact with the physical world.
+🚀 I'm a **Robotics Software & AI Engineer** with an unshakable passion for building intelligent autonomous systems that seamlessly interact with the physical world.
 I don't just write code—I breathe life into machines.

 🎯 **My Mission:** To bridge the gap between artificial intelligence and physical robotics, creating machines that don't just follow instructions but **understand, adapt, and innovate** in real-world environments.